raivivek/awesome-biology/README.md

 An attempt to collect a curated list of awesome learning resources, research papers, tools and other resources related to Biology.
-This is inpired from several such lists in programming community.
+This is inspired from several such lists in programming community.

 If you want to contribute to this list (please do), [send a pull